 However, as previously mentioned in the guide, The Tie that Binds can be used to make further use of Asceticism e.g. Zanji + The Tie that Binds (+100) allows Asceticism to special summon Kizaru from the deck.
 Use the above ATK stats to calculate how to make use of The Tie that Binds.

 - If you combine Backs to the Wall with Life Cost 0, you’ll be able to special summon (up to) 3 Six Samurai monsters and then follow-up with free Cosmic Cyclones

 Cunning of the Six Samurai

 - Cunning of the Six Samurai doesn’t just revive your own monsters, it can revive your opponent’s Six Samurai monsters too.
-Focus on destroying your opponent’s e.g. Kizaru or Shi En, then revive it with Cunning of the Six Samurai gain an even stronger advantage
+Focus on destroying your opponent’s e.g. Kizaru or Shi En, then revive it with Cunning of the Six Samurai to gain an even stronger advantage in the mirror match

 Double-Edged Sword Technique